-“Cantata de los Diablos” is a novel structured with musical rigor.
-The tale is told by three voices, identifiable as the three persons of the singular: the first is confidential and tragic, the second, farcical, and the third, symbolic: They correspond to three dimensions: Conscience, Reality, and Illusion.
-These voices are interweaved, multiplying ideas and events.
-The novel proceeds with knots and reposes, tremors, mysticism and humor, evolving from a kind of allegreto to an overwhelming climax.
+Cantata of the Devils is a novel structured with the rigor of a musical score.
+The tale is told by three voices, identifiable as the three persons of the grammatical singular: the first-person narration is confidential and tragic, the second-person narration is farcical, and the third-person narration is symbolic: They correspond to three dimensions: conscience, reality, and illusion.
+These voices are interwoven, multiplying ideas and events.
+The novel proceeds with climaxes and moments of rest, shuddering, mysticism and humor, evolving from a kind of allegretto to an overwhelming climax.

-“Cantata de los Diablos” is a masterfully strong depiction of naive patriotism, of the duplicity of mankind, of ideological slavery, and of the imperative to continue blowing on the coals to keep the fire alive.
-This novel is an aesthetic journey and it is also a prayer for the dignity of the human being, fabulous creator of its own demons
+Cantata of the Devils is a masterfully strong portrait of naive patriotism, of the duplicity of humankind, swindlers, messianic movements, ideological slavery, and the imperative to continue blowing on the coals to keep the fire alive.
+This novel is an aesthetic journey and it is also a plea for the dignity of the human being, who is the fabulous creator of its own demons.